PrefectHQ/prefect/docs/concepts/artifacts.md

     Unlike the `print()` command, where you can concatenate multiple calls to include additional items in a report, within a task, these commands must be used multiple times if necessary.

-    To create artifacts like reports or summaries using `create_markdown_artifact()`, it's recommended to compile your message string separately and then pass it to `create_markdown_artifact()` to create the complete artifact.
+    To create artifacts like reports or summaries using `create_markdown_artifact()`, compile your message string separately and then pass it to `create_markdown_artifact()` to create the complete artifact.

 ### Creating Link Artifacts